AnthonySteele/anthonysteele.github.io/TestPyramid.md

 There are test-specific patterns to reduce duplication in tests. e.g. if the data setup is verbose and repetitive, look at a [Test Data Builder](https://wiki.c2.com/?TestDataBuilder) class.
 If a group of asserts is repeated or verbose, extract a method named e.g. `AssertValidOrderWasDelivered`.
 If this is used in multiple source files, extract a class for it.
-Avoid making a "base test for tests".
+Avoid making a "base class for tests".
 It becomes unwieldy as unrelated concerns pile up there, so it is more flexible to extract classes, i.e.: [favour composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).

 ## Testing configuration